Radiologic Technology (DMI)

 Radiographic Positioning and Procedures II

 Provides the knowledge base necessary to perform standard imaging procedures of the spine, cranium, facial bones, paranasal sinuses, upper gastrointestinal, lower gastrointestinal, and urinary system.
 Covers criteria for optimal diagnostic images, including anatomical structures shown, as well as corrective positioning action to be taken for sub-optimal images.
-Lecture: 3 credit hours (45 contact hours).
-Lab: 1 credit hour (30 contact hours).
+Lecture: 3 credits (45 contact hours).
+Lab: 1 credit (30 contact hours).

 Pre-requisite: DMI 108.